nuttytree/ESPHome-Devices/README.md

 ### Tuya Light Plus
 This an enhanced version of the standard [Tuya light](https://esphome.io/components/light/tuya.html) component that adds a bunch of extra features.
 I use this component with [Feit Dimmers](https://www.feit.com/product/smart-wi-fi-dimmer/) but it will likely work with other Tuya dimmers.
 More details on features and how to use this component are available [here](./components/tuya_light_plus/README.md).

-### ESPSense
-This excellent component is not mine and doesn't live in this repository but most of my devices are using it so I felt it was worthy of a mention here.
-More details are available [here](https://github.com/cbpowell/ESPSense).

 ## Misc Devices
 ### [Basement Bathroom Sensor](./devices/basement_bathroom_sensor.yaml)